Louis Selwyn: Television

-The Strauss Family, in 1972, saw Louis play Josef Strauss in three episodes of the TV miniseries alongside Barbara Ferris and Jane Seymour.
+The Strauss Family, in 1972, saw Selwyn play Josef Strauss in three episodes of the television miniseries alongside Barbara Ferris and Jane Seymour.

-Selwyn played Jabir in QB VII, a 1974 mini-series starring Sir Anthony Hopkins, Leslie Caron and Anthony Quayle.
-The series was considered a television milestone, dealing with difficult subjects surrounding World War Two, it was based on the book by Leon Uris.
+Selwyn played Jabir in QB VII, a 1974 miniseries starring Sir Anthony Hopkins, Leslie Caron and Anthony Quayle.
+The series was considered a television milestone, dealing with difficult subjects surrounding World War II, it was based on the book by Leon Uris.
 This same year, Louis played Martin Downdes, the son of Bet Lynch whom she gave up for adoption, in Coronation Street.
 He would appear twice before the character was tragically killed, never having introduced himself to his mother.

-In 1978 he played a hijacker in the series Life at Stake for the BBC, after which he played Jofre Borgia in the BBC TV mini series The Borgias.
-He later played a small part in Tender is the Night, Dennis Potter's BBC adaptation of the F.Scott Fitzgerald novel of the same name, starring Timothy West.
+In 1978, he played a hijacker in the series Life at Stake for the BBC, after which he played Jofre Borgia in the BBC television miniseries The Borgias.
+He later played a small part in Tender Is the Night, Dennis Potter's BBC adaptation of the F. Scott Fitzgerald novel of the same name, starring Timothy West.

 Film

-In 1960 Louis played an Apprentice in Cry of the Banshee with Vincent Price and Michael Elphick.
+In 1960, Louis played an Apprentice in Cry of the Banshee with Vincent Price and Michael Elphick.
 It was a British horror film released by American International Pictures and directed by Gordon Hessler.
 Terry Gilliam is credited with producing the original animated title sequence.

-Caught Looking was a 1991 short film starring Louis as the "voyeur", alongside iconic actor and activist Bette Bourne as narrator.
+Caught Looking was a 1991 short film starring Selwyn as the "voyeur", alongside iconic actor and activist Bette Bourne as narrator.
 It won the Teddy award for Best Short Film at Berlin International Film Festival.

 Leo Asemota's Palindrome r.s.s.r, released in 2002, was billed as a cinematic installation examining the issues of race, sex and religion.
 Louis played Simon Peter.

 Selwyn played "Gordon" in the horror/thriller film Evil Never Dies, alongside Tony Scannell, in 2014.
-Louis is credited as Producer on the movie.
-Continuing in the genre, he later played Charles on Blue Moon, also directed by Martyn Pick, on which Louis is also credited as Producer.
-It was screened at Grauman's Chinese Theatre in Hollywood as part of Screamfest.
+Selwyn is credited as producer on the movie.
+Continuing in the genre, he later played Charles on Blue Moon, also directed by Martyn Pick, on which Selwyn is also credited as producer.
+It was screened at Grauman's Chinese Theatre in Hollywood as part of the Screamfest Horror Film Festival.
 Originally for release in 2019, Louis Selwyn has most recently featured in the comedy/horror Heckle, starring Steve Guttenberg, Clark Gable III and Toyah Willcox, this movie features in the 2020 Frightfest Digital Festival.
-Louis is also credited as Producer on Heckle.
+Louis is also credited as producer on Heckle.